ISSUE NO. 1 • To Have a heart

 App-ill-sauce, a-pull-saw-suh, ah-pill-sass…

 Though sometimes, when miming the “p” movement with pursed lips, I’d find my mouth stuck inside of his, lips plastered together between his tongue and the roof of his mouth, and I’d just have to mouth the magic word until I got out.
-I started to be more careful, so I did it real slow, and I caught myself whispering it aloud—
+I started being more careful, so I did it real slow, and I caught myself whispering it aloud—

 I felt him pushing me away.

-Did he think the sound was weird?
+Does he think the sound is weird?

 Am I a bad kisser?